-Please check appropriate revision(s): Section of the control of the contro rerequisite Course deletion Learning Outcomes Indicate number of hours for: Lecture Seminar Tutorial Lab FROM Course Subject/Number_ENGL 436W TO Course Subject/Number ENGL 436W Credits 4 4 Credits TITLE (1) LONG title for calendar and schedule, no more than 100 characters inc FROM: Studies in Literature of Translation luding spaces and punctuation.
-TO: (2) SHORT title for enrollment and transcript, no more than 30 characters FROM: including spaces and punctuation.
+Please check appropriate revision(s): Course number Credit Title Description P Prerequisite Course deletion Learning Outcomes Indicate number of hours for: Lecture Seminar Tutorial Lab FROM Course Subject/Number_ENGL 436W TO Course Subject/Number ENGL 436W Credits 4 1 TITLE (1) LONG title for calendar and schedule, no more than 100 characters incompression.
+Studies in hiterature of Translation. cluding spaces and punctuation.
+TO: Studies in Literature of Translation Topics in Literature of Transition

+(2) SHORT title for enrollment and transcript, no more than 30 characters FROM: s including spaces and punctuation.
 TO: DESCRIPTION FROM: DESCRIPTION TO: Examines changes in society, culture and literature in the transition from the late-nineteenth to early-twentieth century, through a selection of works in a variety of genres and media from diverse geopolitical regions organized by various critical issues and approaches.
 Students with credit for ENGL 336 or ENGL 436 may not take this course for further credit.
 Examines changes in society, culture and literature in the transition from the late-nineteenth to early-twentiety century, through a selection of works in a variety of genres and media from diverse geopolitical regions organzied by various critical issues and approaches.
 The course may be repeated for credit if different topic is taught.
 Students with credit for ENGL 336 or ENGL 436 may not take this course for further credit.
-PREREQUISITE Does this course replicate the content of a previously approved course to su If so, this should be noted in the prerequisite .
-PREREQUISITE ach an extent that students should not receive credit for both courses?
+PREREQUISITE Does this course replicate the content of a previously approved course to surface this should be noted in the previously approved course to surface this should be noted in the previously.
+PREREQUISITE uch an extent that students should not receive credit for both courses?
+If so, this should be noted in the prerequisite .
 FROM: TO: LEARNING OUTCOMES